mvrahas/links/README.md

 ## About

-A react native mobile app for tracking your golf game.
+A React Native mobile app for tracking your golf game.
 Every round, hole, and shot can be easily recorded in the app on GPS maps.
 There is also a premium tier which includes useful reports and summaries that golfers can use to understand their game in amazing detail.

 ## View The Project